csuhta/jot/README.md

 ### Local Storage

-If yoour browser supports it, your content is stored locally while you type.
+If your browser supports it, your content is stored locally while you type.
 Command-s / ctrl-s are remapped mostly to keep me from going crazy because I mash the save hotkey while I write out of habit.

 *DO NOT depend on Jot for storing your content.
 Clearing your cache will blow away local storage and any content you had saved here.
 Jot is intended to be a zero-barrier way to start taking notes quickly, not a long term storage space for notes.*